Franklin Barbecue: History

 In 2009, Aaron Franklin launched the restaurant in a trailer.
-The restaurant has sold out of brisket every day since its establishment.
 Franklin Barbecue moved to a brick and mortar location in 2011.
-The building was painted in the same color scheme as the original trailer Franklin started in.
+The building's color scheme matched Franklin's original trailer.

 The restaurant appeared on Anthony Bourdain: No Reservations in September 2012.
 In July 2014, President Barack Obama visited the restaurant and bought lunch for those in line behind him.

-The restaurant is prominently featured in a scene from the 2014 Jon Favreau film Chef, with speaking cameos by owner Aaron Franklin and general manager Benji Jacob.
+The restaurant featured prominently in a scene in Jon Favreau's 2014 film Chef.
+Aaron Franklin and general manager Benji Jacob had speaking cameos.

 Fire and reopening

-In the early morning of August 26, 2017, a fire broke out in the smoke house section of the Austin eatery, heavily damaging portions of the outer building.
+In the early morning of August 26, 2017, a fire broke out in the smokehouse section of the Austin eatery and did significant damage to portions of the outer building.
 The main restaurant area suffered only smoke damage.
 The restaurant would close for three months before returning as a smaller operation in November 2017.
 By March 2018, the smokehouse had been redesigned and rebuilt.